 South Africa has a very eventful history that has played a role in shaping it to become the industrious and beautiful country that it is today.

 The early periods of the South African region can be traced to the Bushmen (San) and the Hottentot (Koi), who inhabited the region for more than a thousand years.
-Their presence and way of life can still be seen, with many of their rock art and drawings still visible all over South Africa.
+Their presence and way of life can still be seen, with many of their rock art and drawings still visible.

 The Portuguese were the first Europeans to reach South Africa in 1448.
 The Cape of Good Hope was named by the Portuguese in 1488 after successfully sailing around the region to get to India.
 The Dutch settled in the Cape Of Good Hope after they reached the region in April 1652.
 The Boers began to expand eastward on the coastline and eventually into the interior.